Best Apps to Practice Japanese Speaking (2026)

 Hanashi: Best for Daily Speaking Confidence

-Hanashi is the best choice if your main problem is not knowledge, but getting enough speaking reps to feel comfortable using Japanese aloud.
+Hanashi is the best choice if your main problem is not knowledge, but getting yourself to use Japanese aloud in realistic situations often enough that it starts to feel less awkward.

 Best for: